 Sometimes we sat at the kitchen table and talked: she told me about her love of Las Vegas, of her life in Chicago before coming back to London with her two young sons and starting from scratch alone.
 We talked about performing.
 She loved Bette Midler and sometimes she’d play the video of her on Parkinson or we’d listen to George Sheering who she couldn’t believe I’d never heard of.
 Or she’d tell me jokes or sometimes sing with her microphone along to a favourite piece of music.

 I think she found me surprisingly dull.
 I was an actor but not, like her, an entertainer.
 I was just finding out what that was: there were entertainers, there were performers and there were actors.
 I was an actor.
-I was a little grey.
 I wasn’t as good as her at anecdotes, at the knack of turning your life into a skit.
 She got one joke out of me, which she made me tell whenever she had her family to dinner.
-I would dread it because the humour lay precisely in my delivery and my timing, in getting the pause just right.
-Having grown up adept at silly voices and mimicry I was having my funny rammed out of me at drama school, I was being deconstructed.
+I would dread it because the humour lay precisely in the delivery and timing.
+Having grown up adept at silly voices and mimicry I was having my ‘funny’ rammed out of me at drama school.
 But Ella made me do it.

-And Jesus looks at him and says (mimicking him like a vicious child in the playground): “Is it ME, Lord?….Is it ME, Lord?“
+And Jesus looks at him and screams (imagine a vicious mimic): “Is it ME, Lord?….Is it ME, Lord?“

 Actually it was me.
 I did the Judas thing and left her for a yellow room under the flight path in Fulham to look after a small French boy and was never offered anything to eat except once when I was given a soft-boiled egg in aspic.
 It meant I could live rent-free and stay at drama school where I was investigating my breathing, amongst other things.
 She was the nicest person who’d ever looked after me.
 She died last year at the age of 87.
-This recipe is for her and I wish I’d stayed.
+This recipe is for her.